Overactive Bladder vs. Urinary Incontinence: What’s the Difference

 There are many ways to manage OAB:

-• Medications: Some medicines relax the bladder or block signals that make it contract.
+• Medications: Some Overactive bladder pills relax the bladder or block signals that make it contract.

 • Botox: Injected into the bladder to help control sudden urges.